Jumbub/do-math-right/README.md

 # `do-math-right`

-Solve expressions without any <strong>floating point innaccuracies</strong> or <strong> implicit approximations</strong>.
+With this app you can solve expressions without any <strong>floating point innaccuracies</strong> or <strong> implicit approximations</strong>.

 <br>

-Read the following to understand why this exists
 ## Conventional calculators are liars

 <br>